pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/removing_data_from_pachyderm.md

       In the simple example below:

       ![Squash example](../images/squash-delete.png)
-      * Note that A’ and C' are altered versions of the files A and C.
+      * A’ and C' are altered versions of files A and C.

       Look at what happens to the squashed commits and their data when we run `pachctl squash commit ID1`, then `pachctl squash commit ID2`.